dhrubomondol66/MediaLab_backend/README.md

   with this" (anyone, for public content) from "can edit/delete this" (author only) — so a like or comment doesn't accidentally require post ownership, while an edit or delete always does.
-- `DEBUG` and `ALLOWED_HOSTS` are environment-driven; the settings file has commented-out `SECURE_*` flags to enable once deployed behind HTTPS.
+- `DEBUG` and `ALLOWED_HOSTS` are environment-driven and set to production-safe values on the deployed instance.
 - CORS is restricted to an explicit allow-list (`CORS_ALLOWED_ORIGINS`), not wildcarded.
-- DRF throttling is enabled by default (300 req/min authenticated, 30/min
-  anonymous) as a basic guard against abusive clients.

 ## What's intentionally out of scope